dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 there is no query ARCount recorded and no query OPT RDATA recorded, is that because no query contained an OPT RR, or because that data was not stored?

-The storage parameters hints therefore specifying whether the writer of the file recorded each data item if present.
+The storage parameters hints therefore specify whether the writer of the file recorded each data item if it was present.
 An application consuming that file can then use these to quickly determine whether the input data is rich enough for its needs.